1. Home: Explore careers

 You'll do many of the day-to-day tasks of doctors, like:

-• take medical histories
+• examine patients and take medical histories

 • diagnose and make referrals